Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Deploy the environment

-- Open a Windows PowerShell window
+- Open a Windows PowerShell window.
 - Run the following:

 ```Powershell